 If these tests do not clearly show that the lump is benign, a biopsy may be necessary.
 One of the following image-guided procedures may be performed:

-- ultrasound-guided biopsy (www.radiologyinfo.org/en/info.cfm?pg=breastbius): During this type of biopsy, ultrasound imaging is used to visualize a breast lump.
-An interventional radiologist will advance a thin needle to the site of the lump using the real-time ultrasound images and remove some tissue so that it can be evaluated under a microscope.
+- ultrasound-guided biopsy: During this type of biopsy, using ultrasound imaging to find the lump, a radiologist will administer local anesthesia, and then advance a thin sampling needle into the lump to remove some tissue for evaluation under a microscope.
 The biopsy procedure is usually quick, but it may take a few days before the final tissue analysis (pathology report) is ready.

-- stereotactic (x-ray guided) biopsy (www.radiologyinfo.org/en/info.cfm?pg=breastbixr): During this type of biopsy, a digital mammography x-ray machine is used to produce real-time pictures of the breast An interventional radiologist uses these live pictures to guide placement of a needle to the site of the lump and remove tissue samples for further evaluation.
+- stereotactic (x-ray guided) biopsy: During this type of biopsy, using a digital mammography x-ray machine to image the area of concern, a radiologist will administer local anesthesia and then position a sampling needle at this site to remove thin tissue samples for further evaluation.